 The fungal spores that cause Chalkbrood disease are highly infectious and can be easily spread between hives through the drifting behaviour of drones and worker bees, as well as the robbing behaviour of worker bees.
 Once inside a hive, fungal spores are quickly spread throughout the hive from mummies and the activity of worker bees.
 Spread of the fungus mostly occurs through the activities of beekeepers as the spores can be transferred between apiaries on contaminated equipment, pollen and in water.
 Shifting bees on trucks with an open entrance can cause drift which also spreads the fungal spores.
 Infected foraging bees may also leave spores at floral and water sites.
 The Chalkbrood spores may remain viable for up to 15 years or even more in equipment and soil.

-Chalkbrood disease is present throughout Australia; however it has not been reported or confirmed in the Northern Territory.
+Chalkbrood disease is present throughout Australia.
 The incidence of Chalkbrood disease is generally higher when the colony is under stress due to cool wet weather or poor nutrition.
 It is more common in the spring when the brood nest is rapidly expanding and a smaller honey bee workforce cannot maintain brood nest temperature.

 As well as being present in Australia, Chalkbrood disease also has a broad distribution internationally and is present on all continents.